mrcjkb/haskell-tools.nvim/README.md

 >**Warning**
 >
-> Do not call the `lspconfig.hls` setup or set up the lsp manually, as doing so may cause conflicts.
+> Do not call the [`nvim-lspconfig.hls`](https://github.com/neovim/nvim-lspconfig) setup or set up the lsp manually, as doing so may cause conflicts.

 To get started quickly with the default setup, add the following to your neovim config: